-Despite some overarching trends which can be co-opted, there are still cultural variations to consider, even within one set of borders.
+Despite some overarching trends which can be co-opted.
+There are still cultural variations to consider, even within one set of borders.

 One such variation falls along the line of wealth.
 For example, a wealthy consumer will likely have a different set of cultural values than a less wealthy consumer.

-Other variations would include factors such as whether the target consumer lives in a city or the countryside, or even which part of the country they live in.
+Other variations would include factors such as whether the target consumer lives in a city or countryside, or even which part of the country they live in.
 Urbanites will likely have a different set of values to someone who lives very rural.

 In fact, there is a trend towards the opposite.
 Many companies are making smart use of this societal advancement and are making moves to advocate it.

 This has become an increasingly popular technique within the beauty and toiletries industry.
 A prime example of this is Unilever.
-With their call for brands to join the Unstereotype Alliance for a more progressive approach to marketing, they were quickly joined by big names such as Facebook and Google.
+With their call for brands to join the Unstereotype Alliance for a more progressive approach to marketing.
+They were quickly joined by big names such as Facebook and Google.

 Manifestations of this approach can be seen in advertisements such as Gillette’s ‘The best a man can be’ campaign, aimed at breaking down traditional ideas surrounding masculinity and attacking toxic masculinity.